thiagolucio/dogapinext/README.md

 ```
 #### run in "frontend" folder to up API :
 ```
-yarn api or next api
+yarn api or npm api
 ```

 #### run in "frontend" folder to run frontend next server: